Windower/Lua/addons/pointwatch/ReadMe.txt

 * xp.total                = Total Experience Points gained since the last time the addon was loaded (number)

 * lp.current              = Current Experience Points (number from 0 to 55,999 XP)
-* lp.tnl                  = Similar to a "To Next Level", but this value is always 10,000 because that's always the number of Limit Points per merit point.
+* lp.tnm                  = Similar to a "To Next Level", but this value is always 10,000 because that's always the number of Limit Points per merit point.
 * lp.number_of_merits     = Number of merit points you have.
 * lp.maximum_merits       = Maximum number of merits you can store.